Andy Volpe -

 - As noted on my website, I have been giving programs since 2002.
 I greatly enjoy sharing my love and knowledge of the material, and frequently research and revise my material.

-- All of the programs I have given and continue to give at Higgins Armory Museum, as well as the many schools I have been to, have been seen by thousands of people, and the feedback has been overwhelmingly positive and supportive.
+- All of the programs I have given at Higgins Armory Museum, (until it closed in 2013, moved to Worcester Art Museum) Museum of Printing, Printing Office of Edes and Gill, as well as the many schools I have been to, have been seen by thousands of people, and the feedback has been overwhelmingly positive and supportive.

 How much does your programs cost?

-- In order to protect my creative rights, I'm not listing my prices/rates publicly on the website.
-Please email me directly for a quote.
-The rates include a modest mileage / travel charge, plus the program rate "per [classroom] hour" (as the majority of my programs are at schools).
+- Please email me directly for a quote.
+The rates include a modest mileage / travel charge, plus the program rate "per hour" (as the majority of my programs are at schools).
+I currently do not list my rates on the webpage.

 How far do you travel for a program?

 - I will travel up to 100 miles one way (about 2 hours' worth) and charge mileage accordingly.
-Currently I am 'based' in the Worcester, MA area, so I am able to cover much of southern New England, and would be willing to travel ie: West as far as Albany, NY, and North to Maine.
+Currently I am in the Worcester, MA area, so I am able to cover much of southern New England, and would be willing to travel a distance if needed.

 - Mileage is a calculated figure to cover expenses for gas, maintenance, insurance, as well as tolls and parking if applicable.